-Birdsong was all I could hear when I woke up.
+Birdsong was all I could hear when I woke up at our Unique Home Stays cottage.
 A chorus of melodies and harmonies, interrupted now and again by the crow of a rowdy magpie.
 Turning over, I heard the sound of a tractor rumble past; music from the driver’s radio floating out the window.
 A dog barked twice and a pheasant squawked back.
 My bedroom window suddenly blew open, making the curtains billow and the pages of my book blow open – the remnants of unruly Storm Doris still sweeping the country.

 I lay in my canopied bed for over an hour, listening quietly to these sounds – Somerset’s very own wake-up call.
 My normal alarm clock comes courtesy of the noisy commuter train that arrives outside my house each morning; brakes screeching, automatic doors beeping and announcements blaring.
 In contrast, Somerset’s wake-up call featured singing birds, rustling trees and bleating lambs.
 It was that idyllic soundtrack you hear piped from your overpriced lamp – the one that claims to wake you up gently with the luminous glow of a halogen bulb and the looped soundtrack of birdsong.